vessels-tech/dfstalk/readme.md

 ![dfstalk_logo](./public/logo.png)

-### DFSTalk is an Text-to-Speech Library for converting numbers and dates into multi-lingual audio
+### DFSTalk is a Text-to-Speech Library for converting numbers and dates into multi-lingual audio

 ## Motivation